-Immaculate (2024) does not feature any identifiable LGBTQ+ characters or themes.
-The film's narrative is centered on religious horror and institutional critique, without addressing LGBTQ+ narratives or representation.
+Immaculate (2024) does not feature identifiable LGBTQ+ characters or themes.
+The narrative centers on religious oppression and bodily autonomy within a convent, with no indication of LGBTQ+ representation based on available information and reviews.

 The movie does not contain any action or adventure elements.